DiffusionPatternsStockMarket/DiffusionPatterns_Repo/Task 2/README.md

 # TASK 2

-The second task consists in classifying a trajectory between the five models mentioned in task 1.
+The second task consists in classifying a trajectory between the five models.

 # TYPES OF MOVEMENTS